 Rise of the Dragon:

-I had this idea, and it wasn’t a bad idea, to craft a series of small, limited-edition game supplements called Enhancements.
-We would print the booklets simply (comb-bound in our own World Headquarters) and include laser-cut pieces, because we can make those at any quantity we wish, including very small quantities.
+I had this idea to craft a series of small, limited-edition game supplements.
+We would print the booklets simply (comb-bound in our own World Headquarters) and include laser-cut pieces, because we can make those at very small quantities.
 We’d sell them only to the Gold Club, for a limited time, and then retire them.
 I liked this plan.

 Rise of the Dragon is based on the 1908 Chinese plan to build a fleet of eight dreadnoughts and 20 new cruisers.
 An enemy was not specifically named, but Japan certainly loomed as a powerful threat – though Japanese corporations enthusiastically bid and bribed in an effort to get some of the Chinese shipbuilding business.
 Japan, meanwhile, squandered her naval budgets on rebuilding the hulks of Russian battleships captured during the recent Russo-Japanese War.
 With a new/old rival building a modern fleet across the Yellow Sea, it’s not a huge stretch to imagine that those funds would have gone to more useful ships to counter the Chinese program.